Notice of Incorporated Terms

 - Your claim is not pending in court and was never pending in court.

-- Your claim was not settled amicably, neither in a court proceeding not before any arbitration body nor
+- Your claim was not settled amicably, neither in a court proceeding not before any arbitration body nor between you and Delta Air Lines directly.

 The contact details of söp are: